 Once you begin the detox process, it’s important to give the dying Candida organisms somewhere to go.
 This is a complete fallacy.
 Our bodies get rid of every waste product on its own.
 We don’t need to facilitate it.
 And ‘dying candida organisms’ are not a thing.

 The best way to do this is to support drainage of the liver and kidneys.
 Milk thistle and burdock are very helpful in this step.
 Let me guess: she sells these supplements.
 Also, there is no evidence for what she’s suggesting they be used for.
 Shocker.

 Regular intestinal detox of the bowels is crucial here.
 You may want to consider supplements that have bioactive carbons for the Candida to bond to and be removed from the body.
 No thanks.
-This is all bullshit.
-It’s actually made up.
+This is all garbage science.
+Not even that: it’s actually made up.